5 Myths and Facts About Vitamin C

 What else don't you know about vitamin C?
-Test your nutrition IQ with my 5 myths and facts about this fascinating nutrient.
+Test your nutrition IQ with my five myths and facts about this fascinating nutrient.

-Blasting a cold with vitamin C will fight it off: myth
+Myth: Blasting a cold with vitamin C will fight it off

 It is true that vitamin C is critical for immune function, and that it plays a key role in wound healing.
-But the best way to keep your immune system strong is to eat healthfully, including vitamin C rich produce, all the time.
-Unfortunately, the latest stats show that three-quarters of Americans fall short of the recommended minimum two daily cups of fruit and 87% fail to eat the advised three daily cups of veggies.
-Fill that gap and you'll easily take in at least 200 mg of vitamin C daily, enough to keep your immune system well supported every day so you won't need to play catch up.
+But the best way to keep your immune system strong is to eat healthfully, including vitamin C-rich produce, all the time.
+Unfortunately, the latest stats show that 90% of Americans fall short of the recommended minimum 1½ to 2 daily cups of fruit and 2 to 3 daily cups of veggies.
+Fill that gap and you'll easily take in at least 200 milligrams of vitamin C daily, enough to keep your immune system well supported every day so you won't need to play catch up.

 Our bodies cannot produce vitamin C, which is what makes this nutrient essential, meaning we must obtain it from food.
 But these days a deficiency serious enough to cause symptoms, which can include bleeding gums and nosebleeds, swollen joints, rough, dry skin, and bruising, is pretty rare.

-Citrus is the best source of vitamin C: myth
+Myth: Citrus is the best source of vitamin C

-Adequate vitamin C intake helps weight loss: fact (mostly)
+Fact: Adequate vitamin C intake helps weight loss: fact

 A low blood level of vitamin C has been linked to having a higher BMI, body fat percentage, and waist circumference, compared to people with normal levels.
 And a study from Arizona State University found that vitamin C status might affect the body's ability to use fat as a fuel source during both exercise and at rest.